 The Evolution of the Buy Nothing Project

-In a large group of people, 1000 and beyond, you will never get to know everyone.
-Groups that grow beyond 1,500 members could easily be 3,000 members a year later, and the person-to-person connection would be diminished by size even more.
+Ultimately, we’d like to be such a success that our groups would no longer be needed, we’d know our nearby neighbors, their needs and habits, and help each other without any social media platform.
+However, we’re still a long way from this true gift-economy model.
+It has been our model to encourage, but not require, groups to “sprout” into smaller neighborhood groups when they get very large.
+They can also “cap” their membership to keep the existing giving community as it is.
+In a large group of people, where over 2000 members are actively engaged, and beyond, you may never get to know everyone.
+Groups that grow beyond 2000 active members could easily be 3,000 members a year later, and the person-to-person connection would be diminished by size even more.
 How great would it be if you knew most of your neighbors nearby where you live?
 And you weren’t creating extra carbon emissions by driving around to do pickups because you can just walk down the street or bike to your giving/borrowing/receiving destinations?
 Someday, this will be a reality.